-However, after I had my first baby, I quickly realized I had to find a hand sanitizer I could use.
-I didn’t want to expose a newborn right away to all of the germs that my immune system was used to handling.
+Then I had my first baby, and everything changed.
+Suddenly, I needed a hand sanitizer I could actually feel good about using.
+I didn’t want to expose a newborn to all the germs my body was used to handling.

-Effective sanitizer – The main ingredient, rubbing alcohol, does a great job at killing a wide variety of germs and is often used in healthcare settings for this purpose.
+- Effective sanitizer made with rubbing alcohol which kills a wide variety of germs and is often used in healthcare settings for this purpose.

-Healthy disinfectant – Since it’s made without synthetic chemicals like artificial fragrances, synthetic colorants, and parabens, it’s much better for your body.
+- Healthy disinfectant made without synthetic chemicals like artificial fragrances, colorants, and parabens.

 How to Use Hand Sanitizer Spray

-To use on your hands, shake the bottle and spray on your hands.
+To use, shake the bottle and spray on your hands.
 Then rub your hands together to evenly disperse.

-It’s great to use before eating or feeding kids, when in public places, or after changing a diaper.
+It’s perfect for using before eating or feeding kids, when in public places, or after changing a diaper.

-Since it’s a liquid spray formula, you can also use it on hard surfaces such as shopping cart handles, door handles, restaurant high chairs, or changing tables.
-You’ll find yourself using it in all types of situations!
+Since it’s a liquid spray formula, you can also use it on hard surfaces such as shopping carts, door handles, restaurant high chairs, or changing tables.

 How to Store